 There are also food scraps that are not eaten, which may mount up, especially as one includes peels, rinds, expired foods, cobs, leaves and more.
 In my house, not one scrap of any of this valuable organic matter is placed in a (garbage) can for discard.
 Every scrap is collected, cut and diced small, and placed on my garden to enrich the organic matter of the soil.
 It would be wonderful if this method could be universally taught and practiced.
 The scraps last from a day or two to a few weeks before they deteriorate to where they are unrecognizable.

-The more common method in the USA is to place food scraps and prunings despite their value, in a garbage can to be collected by a garbage company for composting or discard in a dump.
-The best fate would be composting, or just grinding and slurrying in water, followed by application to the soil.
+The more common method in the USA is to place food scraps and prunings despite their value, in a garbage can to be collected by a garbage company for composting* or discard in a dump.
+The best fate would be personal composting, or just grinding and slurrying in water, using a blender, followed by application to the soil.
 I have long maintained that this organic matter should make the return trip to where plants are depleting soil and applied to renew the soil.

 Now comes a new study reported in Archaelogy Magazine Sept-Oct 2020 that demonstrates an even better way to close the reuse cycle.
 They report on large, black soil areas of the Amazon Basin where research has established that organic matter was dumped in one place for many years, enriching the local soil and turning it black.
 After many years of this, the enriched soil could be used for agriculture and older, abandoned soil could then be similarly enriched.
 This illustrates the danger of relying too strongly on a simple, seemingly obvious method of reuse.
 Reuse is a complex subject, which needs study and design before one can arrive at a superior method.
 That is true of the reuse of all objects, not just food, but here we have a nice example for food.
-Read the article.
 Read the article